 Source: Men’s Health

 Essentially Olympic rowers have to eat a lot of healthy, complex carbohydrates to fuel them through long workouts.
-Whilst it may seem like rowers eat quite a large amount of food, they need to stay relatively light to ensure the boat itself doesn’t weigh a great deal.
+Whilst it may seem like rowers eat a large amount of food, they actually need to stay relatively light to ensure the boat itself doesn’t weigh a great deal.
 However, Olympic rowers do need to ensure that they have huge power to weight ratio and it has been claimed that with each stroke of an oar, they produce enough energy to power a lightbulb.
-As you can see, Olympic rowing speakers can bring some interesting stories to an event simply through the level of commitment it takes to manage their diet when they might want to have something unhealthy at the end of the day.

-British rower and Olympic speaker Sir Matthew Pinsent CBE is one of the UK’s most successful athletes ever with no fewer than 14 gold medals – four consecutive Olympic gold medals (one of only five athletes to achieve this) and 10 World Championship gold medals.
-If you are seeking the finest Olympic rowing stories, Matthew can give his unique insight into the sport which has been his life for some time.
+British rower and Olympic speaker Sir Matthew Pinsent CBE is one of the UK’s most successful athletes ever with no fewer than 14 gold medals – four consecutive Olympic gold medals and 10 World Championship gold medals.
+If you are seeking the finest Olympic rowing stories, Matthew can give his unique insight into the sport and what it takes to succeed.

 Few Olympians have made the transition from athlete to coach as smoothly as Tim Foster MBE.
 After achieving his goal of winning a gold medal as part of the coxless fours at the Sydney Olympics in 2000, the Olympic speaker retired and transferred straight into coaching with the Great Britain Rowing Team before joining the UK Sport-sponsored Elite Coach Programme in 2004.